Management API Reference

 WagmiUse the useSendTransaction hook.

-Smart contracts#
+Smart Contracts#

 • to: the address of the smart contract to call

-• value: any value to send from the user's wallet to the smart contract To prepare the calldata for a smart contract interaction, we recommend using viem's encodeFunctionData method, like so:
+To prepare the calldata for a smart contract interaction, we recommend using viem's encodeFunctionData method, like so:

 _10

-import {encodeFunctionData} from 'viem';
+import { encodeFunctionData } from 'viem';

 _10